 Sub Replace_Blank_Cells() Dim Selected_Range As Range Dim Put_a_value As String On Error Resume Next Put_a_value = InputBox("Replace with", _ "Replace Empty Cell") For Each Selected_Range In Selection If IsEmpty(Selected_Range) Then Selected_Range.Value = Put_a_value End If Next End Sub

 I have created a Sub Procedure Replace_Blank_Cells and used Dim statement to define two variables Selected_Range as Range and Put_a_Value as String.
 I have set an InputBox for the variable Put_a_value where the name of the box will be Replace Empty Cell.
-Then I have used a For loop to replace the empty cells.
+Then I used a For loop to replace the empty cells.

 ➤ Run the code.